pombreda/dht3k/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **Python Kademlia DHT** feel free to email me at ganwell@fangorn.ch.
+If you have any suggestions or questions about **DHT3k** feel free to email me at ganwell@fangorn.ch.

-If you encounter any errors or problems with **Python Kademlia DHT**, please let me know!
+If you encounter any errors or problems with **DHT3k**, please let me know!
 Open an Issue at the GitHub http://github.com/ganwell/dht3k main repository.